Gerrylgr/trajectory_optimization/B-spline/README.md

 https://b23.tv/bTT1iDU

-### 声明
+### 声明 ※※※

-If you use this work in your research(or paper,video,etc.), please cite it as follows:
+If you use this work in your research(or paper,video,etc.), you must cite it as follows:

 [刘耕睿].
 (2025). *trajectory_optimization* [Computer software].
 GitHub. https://github.com/Gerrylgr/trajectory_optimization